openjdk/jmc/agent/README.md

 ```

 ## Interacting with the agent
 At runtime the agent can be used to modify the transformed state of a class.
-To specify a desired state, supply the defineEventProbes function with a XML description of event probes to add, keep or modify, and leave out all those that should be reverted to their preinstrumentation versions.
+To specify a desired state, supply the defineEventProbes function with an XML description of event probes to add, keep or modify, and leave out all those that should be reverted to their pre-instrumentation versions.

 ### Using a security manager
 When running with a security manager, the 'control' Management Permission must be granted to control the agent through the MBean.
 To set fine grained permissions for authenticated remote users, see [here](https://docs.oracle.com/javadb/10.10.1.2/adminguide/radminjmxenablepolicy.html#radminjmxenablepolicy) and [here](https://docs.oracle.com/javase/7/docs/technotes/guides/management/agent.html#gdeup).